demoiosapps/clock/README.md

 # Analog Clock UI Component
-UI component that indicates current time.
+UI component that indicates the time as an analog clock.

 ![](preview.gif)